matthewfranglen/feature-to-production-presentation/NOTES.md

 When it was judged to be complete enough it was released to some customers for them to evaluate further.
 Their feedback shaped future development.

+Testing this was done using a combination of unit tests and integration tests.
+The unit tests checked that each part of the application was well formed.
+The integration tests checked that the entire application returned the correct JSON data when operating over a known query.

 ### Release

+To release the application you must have a place for it to go.
+At this point I am just going to cover what the specific application requires.

+#### Servers

+To release the application we needed servers to run it.
+Since we were dealing with potentially large data sets, those servers needed to have a lot of memory.
+Operating over those sets then requires good CPU.
+Hard disk space was not a concern as it was an in-memory application.

+To put it on the servers we used a set of ansible playbooks.
+Ansible is a tool that allows you to write descriptions of what a server should be like.
+When you run it you indicate what servers to target, and then it changes each server until it matches the description.
+The description doesn't have to describe everything that is on a server, instead you just describe what you require for a single thing.
+There are several different tools that can do this.

+#### Cloud

+These tools are good, however a lot of things run in the cloud these days.
+The cloud is other peoples computers.
+Sometimes those other machines are just like the machines you might own directly, and you would use something like ansible to deploy to them.
+The thing that makes the cloud nice is the ability to abstract over the physical hardware.
+You no longer need to worry about individual machines, instead you divide up your CPU, RAM and disk space into chunks and use those chunks to run your applications.

+In this environment you get what you ask for.
+So instead of configuring individual machines, you work on describing your requirements.
+When you run your description virtual servers spring into being that are as you describe them.

+You pay for what you use, so this leads to a very stripped down system for running your applications that only contains the minimum required.
+Going further, there is no need to pay for environments if you are not getting any use out of them.

+It is possible to inspect the environments to determine their utilization.
+If they are being heavily used then you can create more, if they are underused then you can stop some of them.
+It takes time for the new environments to start, and it can take time for a stateful system to recover from a partial shutdown.
+This means that this tuning is not perfectly responsive.
+It is still very good.

+#### Monitoring

+When you start your environments you want them to keep running.
+There are lots of reasons why they may stop:

+ - They may be on a server that is about to be restarted.
+ - They might run out of memory.
+ - They might have a bug that causes them to shutdown.
+ - They might not shutdown, instead they might just stop working.
+Think about a deadlock or infinite loop.

+How can we handle these situations?
+We need to monitor the environments.

  - Releasing
     - Hardware
     - Deployment Languages